marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 ## Opening Notes

 This document is written in Markdown.
 Our past engineering notebooks were written in Markdown, so our notebook for this project began in that format too; we then thought it would be cleaner to keep the engineering notebook / technical writing along with the main report, hence why this format has persisted.
 We have still structured this as a full report, with figures, tables, and a bibliography.
+The report is 6-10 pages.

 After that, a `README`-style document is available with more technical details (installation, user manual, testing, etc.).

 *Links*:
 - [GitHub Repo](https://github.com/marco/cs262p4/ )